 The plenary sessions also gave delegates the opportunity to hear from national thought leaders about integrated care:

-- Dr Bola Owolabi, Director, Health Inequalities at NHS England and NHS Improvement talked about the key role ICSs need to play in addressing health inequalities.
+- Dr Bola Owolabi, Director, Health Inequalities at NHS England talked about the key role ICSs need to play in addressing health inequalities.

 - Sir Muir Gray outlined the challenges of what he calls the “third revolution in healthcare”, with services being built around patient groups, multi-morbidities and value-based care.